 What are Institutional Loans?

-The Burns Student Loan, LMU California Loan, and Miyawaki Student Loan are institutional loans.
+The Burns Student Loan and the LMU California Loan are institutional loans.
 LMU is the lender for institutional loans.
 All loan disclosures, promissory notes, other loan documents and repayment is handled through LMU’s Office of Student Financial Services.

 LMU institutional loans are awarded to eligible students based on scholastic and financial need.
 These loans are not automatically renewed.
 Students must apply annually by completing the FAFSA and other institutional requirements by LMU's priority funding deadline.
 Students must also meet all federal aid requirements in order to receive these loans.
 Full-time enrollment (12-18 units) is required to receive this funding.

 Students may be eligible to receive an LMU institutional loan for a maximum of eight semesters of enrollment.
 Students who require enrollment beyond eight semesters are not eligible to receive them.
 This funding is not available for summer enrollment or enrollment in non-LMU study abroad programs.
 Students working towards a second Bachelor's degree are not eligible to receive this grant.

 If you receive a LMU institutional loan, the university will do everything it can to maintain funding levels in future years.
 We must reevaluate your financial need such as your family experiences changes in income, assets, household size, or the number in college.
 Evaluation also depends on changes in federal, state, and university funding levels.